RyanteckLTD/RTK-000-003/README.md

 + 1 x 150Mbps Wireless Adapter tested to work with Raspberry Pi.
 (Test speeds came out at up to 30Mbps download).

+Most of this documentation is easily transfered to other robots built with the RTK-000-001 or other boards with modification.

 ---------------------------------------
 All documentation is released under Creative Commons Attribution-ShareAlike 4.0 International.
+Altough it is freely available this documentation still takes time and money to write.

 <center><img src="by-sa.png"/></center>